-It’s kind of inevitable that we attract people into our lives with similar values to ourselves.
+It’s inevitable that we attract people into our lives with similar values to ourselves.
 And it’s no different for vegans.

 However, if I was to be completely honest, I thought I would’ve met more vegans than I have so far.

-When you’re in the vegan bubble it seems like the movement is growing quicker than it actually is.
+When you’re in the vegan bubble, it seems like the movement is growing quicker than it is.
 Who you follow and interact with online creates this illusion that veganism is everywhere!

 But when you step outside the bubble, it’s still evident that vegans are only a small fraction of the total population.